How to Prevent Dumping Syndrome After Gastric Bypass Surgery

 - Passing out

-The late phases of dumping syndrome generally occur due to severe upward spikes in blood sugar levels.
+The late phases of this syndrome generally occur due to severe upward spikes in blood sugar levels.

 Call emergency medical services right away.